mrnocreativity/critical-css-example/README.md

 # critical-css-example
-This is a basic example to show how I set up my critical CSS and how I use the `postcss-critical-spit` plugin.
+This is a basic example to show how I set up my critical CSS and how I use the `postcss-critical-spit` plugin (located at https://www.npmjs.com/package/postcss-critical-split).

 ## Install
 * Clone the repository
 * Open a Terminal window in the main project folder
 * run `npm install`